Sannyasa: Warrior ascetics

 Ascetic life was historically a life of renunciation, non-violence and spiritual pursuit.
 However, in India, this has not always been the case.
 For example, after the Mongol and Persian Islamic invasions in the 12th century, and the establishment of Delhi Sultanate, the ensuing Hindu-Muslim conflicts provoked the creation of a military order of Hindu ascetics in India.
-These warrior ascetics formed paramilitary groups called ‘‘Akharas'’ and they invented a range of martial arts.
+These warrior ascetics formed paramilitary groups called ‘‘Akharas’’ and they invented a range of martial arts.

 Nath Siddhas of the 12th century AD, may have been the earliest Hindu monks to resort to a military response after the Muslim conquest.
 Ascetics, by tradition, led a nomadic and unattached lifestyle.
 As these ascetics dedicated themselves to rebellion, their groups sought stallions, developed techniques for spying and targeting, and they adopted strategies of war against Muslim nobles and the Sultanate state.
 Many of these groups were devotees of Hindu deity Mahadeva, and were called Mahants.
 Other popular names for them was Sannyasis, Yogis, Nagas (followers of Shiva), Bairagis (followers of Vishnu) and Gosains from the 16th to the 19th centuries; in some cases, these Hindu monks cooperated with Muslim fakirs who were Sufi and also persecuted.

-Warrior monks continued their rebellion through the Mughal Empire, and became a political force during the early years of British Raj.
+Warrior monks continued their rebellion through the Mughal Empire, and became a political force during the early years of British Raj notably the Sannyasi rebellion (1763-1800).
 In some cases, these regiments of soldier monks shifted from guerrilla campaigns to war alliances, and these Hindu warrior monks played a key role in helping British establish themselves in India.
 The significance of warrior ascetics rapidly declined with the consolidation of British Raj in late 19th century, and with the rise in non-violence movement by Mahatma Gandhi.

 Novetzke states that some of these Hindu warrior ascetics were treated as folk heroes, aided by villagers and townspeople, because they targeted figures of political and economic power in a discriminatory state, and some of these warriors paralleled Robin Hood's lifestyle.

+Upanishads

+Sannyasa, or the renunciant way of life, is discussed in various Upanishads.

+Major Upanishads

+Among the thirteen major or Principal Upanishads, all from the ancient era, many include sections related to Sannyasa.
+The Mundaka Upanishad discusses the path of Sannyasa as a means to attain spiritual knowledge and liberation.
+It emphasizes the renunciant's simple and austere lifestyle in pursuit of wisdom.
+The motivations and state of a Sannyasi are mentioned in Maitrāyaṇi Upanishad, a classical major Upanishad that Robert Hume included among his list of "Thirteen Principal Upanishads" of Hinduism.
+Maitrāyaṇi starts with the question, "given the nature of life, how is joy possible?" and "how can one achieve moksha (liberation)?"; in later sections it offers a debate on possible answers and its views on Sannyasa.